LordZagger/Z-Legends-Exceedra-s-Awakening/README.md

 This update adds 2 new modes to the game (Boss Rush and Custom Battle, see Rulebook), changes some functions around, etc. I'll try to name them all.

--Boss Rush mode, Custom Battle mode available after beating Episode 1
+-Boss Rush mode, Custom Battle mode available after beating Episode 1 (temporary: in the final version, these will be unlockable once the story is completed)

 -Destiny, Overlord and Dark Exceedra (who are supposed to appear as playable in Episode 2) are available early in Custom Battle